GoogleCloudPlatform/gcsfuse/docs/troubleshooting.md

 ### fuse: *fuseops.FallocateOp error: function not implemented or similar function not implemented errors

 This is an expected error for file operations unsupported in FUSE file system (details [here](https://github.com/GoogleCloudPlatform/gcsfuse/discussions/2386#discussioncomment-10417635)).

+### transport endpoint is not connected

+**Solution:** Run the command `mount | grep "gcsfuse"`.
+If you find any entries, unmount the corresponding directory multiple times until all the entries got clear and then try to remount the bucket.
+It might be because if the previous mount get crashed or a mounted filesystem or device was abruptly disconnected or the mounting process fails unexpectedly, the system might not properly update its mount table.
+This leaves a "stale" entry referencing a resource that's no longer available.